-The immune system is highly reliant on accurate cell-cell communication for optimal function, and any damage to the signalling systems involved will result in an impaired immune responsiveness.
+It matters for you to have a rich antioxidant diet, the immune system relies on accurate cell-cell communication for optimal function, and any damage to the signaling systems involved will result in impaired immune responsiveness.

-Oxidant-mediated tissue injury is a particular hazard to the immune system, since phagocytic cells produce reactive oxygen species as part of the body’s defence against infection.
+Oxidant-mediated tissue injury (Lifestyle: smoking, alcohol consumption, adequate or inappropriate diet, exercise, training, or untrained condition, contribute to oxidative stress.) is a particular risk to the immune system because cells produce reactive oxygen as part of the body’s defense against infections.

-Adequate amounts of neutralizing antioxidants are required, therefore, to prevent damage to the immune cells themselves.
+Therefore, adequate amounts of neutralizing antioxidants is required to prevent damage to the immune cells.

 D A Hughes.
 Proc Nutr Soc.
 1999 Feb.